dogweather/forkful/content/en/javascript/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-Interactive shells, or REPLs (Read-Eval-Print Loops), let you run code on the fly, testing functions, algorithms, or fiddling with ideas.
-They're the scratch pads of coding, quick and dirty, without setting up a full dev environment.

 ## How to:
 Node.js ships with a REPL accessible via the terminal.
 Pop it open, and you're ready to roll.
 Here's a taste: